Catastrophic Burn Injury Claims

 A burn is a type of injury to the skin caused by heat, cold, electricity, chemicals or radiation.
 Roughly 2.4 million burn injuries are reported annually in the United States.
 Between 8,000 and 12,000 burn victims will die, and almost 1 million will endure significant or permanent disabilities.

-Settlements and jury awards are frequently large in burn cases because of the catastrophic nature of the injury.
-Compensation depends on the injury and level of damages.
-In addition to recovery of medical costs, damage awards may also include pain and suffering, impact to lifestyle and potential earnings.
+Settlement and jury awards are frequently large in burn cases because of the catastrophic nature of these types of injuries.
+Since each case is unique, the compensation that victims are entitled to receive varies according to the severity of the injury.
+Burn victims often receive damage awards to cover medical expenses and lost income and noneconomic damages that include pain and suffering.
 Contact Bobby Warner if you or a loved one has been the victim of a burn injury.
 He is an aggressive advocate when it comes to burn cases and will pursue burn injury claims to the maximum benefit of his clients.

 Contact Warner Law Offices PLLC ∙ Free Initial Consultations